Alex Bogdanovic: 2013

 January saw a semi final appearance at Florida USA F1, then in April, he was a finalist at Oklahoma USA F9.

 During the grass court season, he was beaten in the Nottingham Challenger first round, Queen's Club initial qualifying round and Wimbledon second qualifying round.

 In July, Bogdanovic played the first rounds of the Winnetka Challenger and the Binghamton Challenger, which were his last matches before his retirement.

 Potential

-Bogdanovic is generally regarded as a player who has never fulfilled his potential.
+Bogdanovic is generally regarded as a player who never fulfilled his potential.
 The Times writes that "Bogdanovic has long been regarded as a player too satisfied by failure and in denial of the true facts of tennis life."

 When the Lawn Tennis Association reduced his annual funding in 2010, to a minimum of £4,000, because they believed he could work harder if he tried, Bogdanovic declared 'I just thought that was disrespectful because that's untrue.
 He said my intensity wasn't good enough and that hurt a lot because I've been trying to give it my best shot for the last eight years.
 If it was easy then everyone would be in the top 100.
 I found out they didn't believe in me any more.
 They questioned my efforts and I have always tried to do the best that I can.'